mounikaaileni/randomuser/README.md

 ## App Functionality

-Country dropdown was the base material ui select element, on change of the country value fetch call is fired to get the user details
+Country dropdown is the base material ui select element, on change of the country value fetch call is fired to get the user details

 If user call fails, the last stored users array in the local redux storage will be used to display user details